banhpete/Notes-on-Back-End-Topics/README.md

 - models folder \- This folder will hold modules again, but this seems to be used to hold data and provide functions to interact with the data.

 - controller folder \- Now this doesn't exist naturally in a new express app but it does seem to be good practice.
-The controller folder will hold modules that have functions tell us how to interact with data from the models folder based on the HTTP request.
+The controller folder will hold modules that have functions tell us how to interact with data from the models folder based on the HTTP request and it will also be the one to send back a HTTP response.
+Essentially these are modules that control the flow of the response.

 Notice how in almost all of these modules, anytime ".use" is used and a function is passed in, there are always three parameters, **a req, res and next**.
 What's happening is that when a HTTP request gets to this ".use" it will actually pass in the HTTP request, response, and the next function that is to be called out if we don't send back a response.
 This allows the function to interact with the HTTP and ultimately send back a HTML response as well.
+If no response is sent back in the function, then we need it to call "next()" otherwise the client may never receive a response back as their request essentially gets stuck.

+To send back a response, some of the options are:
+ - res.render()
+ - res.redirect()
+ - res.send();